MarvsConcept/Arion-Wallet/README.md

 ## Contributing

 Create a focused branch, respect module boundaries, add tests for behavior changes, run the full suite, and never commit credentials, production data, or IDE files.

-## License

-No license has been declared.
-Add a license before distribution or external contributions.